-Two decades of farming at Paradise Hills has taught us that because we grow four varietals of grapes — planted in many different soils with an array of sun exposure — our berries ripen sequentially, requiring up to seventeen mini-harvests to be picked at their optimal state of maturity.
+Two decades of farming at Paradise Hills has taught us that because we grow four varietals of grapes — planted in many different soils with an array of sun exposure — our berries ripen sequentially, requiring up to thirty-two mini-harvests to be picked at their optimal state of maturity.

 While sugar levels, acidity and pH provide basic maturity guidelines, picking decisions are made by tasting berries during our daily walk.
 We harvest the vineyard like a big vegetable garden.
 When a section is assessed to be ready, its fruiting zone is de-leafed in the late afternoon and any damaged clusters are trimmed or eliminated.